Contact patterns in schools

 - with reduced pupil attendance as during January and February

-The results of this study will tell us about how children’s contact patterns vary, and this will help us to work out how efficient social distancing measures (and other risk mitigation measures in schools) may have been in managing infection risk.
-The sub study will focus on secondary schools to follow up a completed study of contact patterns in primary schools.
+The results of this study told us about how children’s contact patterns vary, and this has helped us to work out how efficient social distancing measures (and other risk mitigation measures in schools) may have been in managing infection risk.
+The substudy focused on secondary schools to follow up a completed study of contact patterns in primary schools.

 Contact the researchers

 - Professor Willy Aspinall, School of Earth Sciences, University of Bristol

 - Professor Stephen Sparks, School of Earth Sciences, University of Bristol

 - Sparks, R.S.J., Aspinall, W.P., Brooks-Pollock, E., Danon, L., Cooke, R., Barclay J. and Scarrow, J.H.
 2021.
 A novel approach for evaluating contact patterns and risk mitigation strategies for COVID-19 in English Primary Schools with application of Structured Expert Judgement.
 Royal Society Open Science 8, 201566.

 Professor Emeritus Willy Aspinall has expertise in data analysis and risk assessment and management.